 Whilst this might be considered cringey beyond belief, in a desperate attempt to continue being employed now more than ever (call me crazy ambitious), I have been collating a few comments and quotes from reviews about my work as an actor and writer in the hope I might be considered hireable for any of your upcoming projects.

 Nice things people have said about me as a facilitator are available upon request too, but that work doesn't really get reviewed.
 I don't think.
-Are other facilitators being reviewed? ...anybody?
+Are other facilitators being reviewed, and not me?
+Or am I being reviewed - as a facilitator - and people just aren't telling because the reviews are... bad?

 Nice things people have said about me (Alexandra Donnachie) - and my work!